jlzych/jlzych.com/source/about.md

 <h1 class="about-headline">Hi, I'm Jeff.</h1>

-<h2 class="about-subheadline">I'm a humane designer & technologist who's passionate about building technology to improve the world.</h2>
+<h2 class="about-subheadline">I'm a humane designer & technologist who's passionate about building products to improve people's lives.</h2>

 I'm the former Head of Design at [Optimizely](http://www.optimizely.com "Optimizely homepage").
 Before that I was a Product Designer and a [UI Engineer](https://medium.com/design-optimizely/why-we-hire-ui-engineers-on-optimizely-s-design-team-b2a789553b79#.a0dzb4xyl).